brandevwork/angular-pwa-arcgis-multimaps/README.md

 ## :books: General info

-* Basic PWA with SSR and Tailwind CSS, common pages done, home page basic esri map display
+* Basic PWA with SSR and Tailwind CSS
+* esri-map view refactored to use @arcgis/core mapView and WebMap with a GraphicsLayer to allow sketching
+* WebView map specified using a [portalItem id](https://developers.arcgis.com/javascript/latest/api-reference/esri-WebMap.html#portalItem)
-* Common pages: About - info. about the app, Contact - info. about the author
+* About page - info. about the app
+* Contact page - info. about the author
+* Location page uses sessionStorage to store user coordinates and these are lost the moment the browser is closed
 * [Progressive Web App (PWA)](https://firt.dev/pwa-2021/) capability added.
 The PWA is still evolving and I believe worth including in an app but needs to be kept up to date
 * [ArcGIS API for Javascript CDN](https://developers.arcgis.com/javascript/latest/guide/get-api/#cdn) link in `esri-map` component.
 * [ArcGIS for Developers](https://developers.arcgis.com/) offers a full suite of tools and resources to build mapping and analytics solutions.
 Use ArcGIS APIs to create location-based applications for web, desktop, and mobile devices.